 In 2011, I placed second in the CYA Conference Writing and Illustration Competition for my junior fiction story, Our Dog Olly.

-My first picture book, My Happy Sad Mummy, published by JoJo Publishing (‘books that make a difference’) and illustrated by award winning illustrator, Lucia Masciullo, was launched on the 6th November 2014.
-This unique book has been written in response to a need for quality children’s books about mental illness.
-It is the first in a ‘collection’ of such books to come.
+My first picture book, My Happy Sad Mummy, published by JoJo Publishing (Books that make a difference) and illustrated by award winning illustrator, Lucia Masciullo, was launched on November 6th 2014.
+This unique book was written in response to a need for quality children’s books about mental illness.

-In November 2016, My Happy Sad Mummy won the Australian Association of Family Therapy Twenty-ninth Annual Awards for books published in 2015.
+In November 2016, My Happy Sad Mummy won the Australian Association of Family Therapy Annual Award for books published in 2015.